Thomas of Hvar

-Thomas was Venetian by birth, but he "must have known Slavic" both through his episcopate on the Croat-inhabited island and through his long contact with Bosnians.
-He significantly influenced the relations between the Holy See and Bosnia, as well as papal views on the indigenous Bosnian Church, but little is known about his personality, politics, activity in the kingdom or relations with Bosnian Franciscans.
+Thomas was Venetian by birth, but he "must have known Slavic" both through his episcopate on the Croat-inhabited island and through his prolonged contact with Bosnians.
+He significantly influenced the relations between the Holy See and Bosnia, as well as papal views on the indigenous Bosnian Church.
+Still, little is known about his personality, politics, activity in the kingdom or relations with Bosnian Franciscans.
 John Van Antwerp Fine, Jr. argues that Thomas deliberately misinformed the Papacy about the Bosnian Church, fabricating claims of dualism.

 Bishop Thomas of Hvar probably approached his namesake, King Thomas of Bosnia, in 1443, when Pope Eugene IV hoped to draw Bosnia into the Crusade of Varna.
 He probably discussed the Catholic Church's issue with heresy in Bosnia at that time.
-In 1446, he converted the King himself from Bosnian Christianity to Roman Catholicism.
+In 1446, he converted the King himself from Bosnian Christianity to Catholicism.